 But I have learned to like many a vegetable over the years by roasting them.
 So I decided to give these purple and gold beauties one more shot by roasting them up and then serving them on crostini topped with arugula, honey and a yummy goat cheese spread.
 And…while I’m pretty sure that beets will never make my top ten veggies list, I have to admit these little crostini were pretty good!
 Success!!!
 And, probably the real test was that my friends who actually love beets also gave them rave reviews.
 We all loved the ingredient pairing, they looked super cute and colorful, and the prep behind the scenes was a breeze.
 Definitely a fun farmer’s market meal!

-Roasted Beet, Arugula, Goat Cheese & Honey Crostini recipe.
+You will love this Roasted Beet, Arugula, Goat Cheese & Honey Crostini recipe.
 It’s bright, healthy, and packed full of vitamins!